athankefalas/swift-toasts/README.md

         hudContent.spacing = 16
         hudContent.alignment = .center
         // Custom UIKit content is bridged to SwiftUI using
-        // UIViewRepresentable and therefore uses the view's
+        // UIViewRepresentable and therefore uses the default
-        // intrinsic size for layout sizing.
+        // system rules for layout sizing.
+If a custom layout size
+        // is needed, then it must be explicitly set as the
-        hudContent.preferredIntrinsicContentSize = CGSize(
+        // view's intrinsic content size or by some other means. hudContent.preferredIntrinsicContentSize = CGSize(
             width: view.frame.width * 0.33,
             height: 120